ThalesGroup/identity-management-framework/README.md

 ## Accessing the Image

 To load the image the &#39;docker pull&#39; command should be used.
-The image name should be supplied with the pull command, along with a tag which corresponds to the image version number.
+The image name should be supplied with the pull command, along with a tag that corresponds to the image version number.
 For example:

 docker pull artifactory.thalesdigital.io/docker-public/identity-management-framework/idm_framework:1.1.0